vampire-debug/vampire-debug/README.md

 # 💫 About Me:

-🎓 Computer Science BTech student<br>💻 Interested in software development and problem-solving<br>🤖 Exploring AI-based systems and intelligent applications<br>📚 Strong foundation in core CS subjects (DSA, OS, CN, DBMS)<br>🚀 Passionate about learning, building projects, and improving code quality<br>🔍 Curious about how systems work under the hood<br>🌱 Continuously learning and upgrading technical skills
+🎓 Computer Science Engineering student passionate about technology and innovation 💻 Interested in software development, problem-solving, and scalable applications 🤖 Exploring Artificial Intelligence, Machine Learning, and intelligent systems 📚 Strong understanding of core CS subjects including DSA, DBMS, Operating Systems, and Computer Networks 🚀 Enthusiastic about building real-world projects and improving development skills 🔍 Curious about system design, backend architecture, and how technologies work internally 🌱 Continuously learning new tools, frameworks, and modern development practices 📊 Interested in Data Science, analytics, and AI-driven solutions 🤝 Active in internships, hackathons, tech communities, and collaborative projects ✨ Focused on writing clean, efficient, and impactful code

 # 💻 Tech Stack: